 - Contact authorities and seek medical assistance.
-You may be advised to stay away from others or even quarantined.
+You may be advised to stay away from others or even to quarantine.

 - If your symptoms match those described and you are in the group considered at risk, immediately seek emergency medical attention.

-- Follow instructions of doctors and other public health officials.
+- Follow the instructions of doctors and other public health officials.